What is Lego® based Therapy?

 Understands the importance of a person-centred and evidence-based approach

-Knows how to teach, model, practice, and shape children’s emotional and behavioural responses
+Knows how to teach, model, practise, and shape children’s emotional and behavioural responses

 Knows how to differentiate, adapt, and generalise skills.